tutorials/tutorials.github.com/test.md

 This is a teadsfst of _markdown_ **support**

-This is some code to test pygments support:
+This is some code to jekyll's pygments support:

 {% highlight ruby %}
 def function(*args)